Periodically refreshed quantum thermal machines: The heat engine and refrigerator regimes

 The coefficient of performance ($COP$) of the refrigerator is then the ratio of cooling rate over input power, which is upper bounded by that of the Carnot refrigerator,

 where $COP_c$ is the coefficient of performance of the Carnot refrigerator.
-The bound on the efficiency (coefficient of performance) of a heat engine (refrigerator) follow directly from the expression for the first and the second law of thermodynamics, Eqs. (\ref{first_law_NESS}), (\ref{second_law_NESS}), as discussed in Appendix.~\ref{Appendix:heat_engines_and_refrigerators}.
+The bound on $\eta$ and $COP$ follow directly from the expressions for the first and the second law of thermodynamics, Eqs. (\ref{first_law_NESS}), (\ref{second_law_NESS}), as discussed in Appendix~\ref{Appendix:heat_engines_and_refrigerators}.

 In our numerical simulations, we set $g=1$ as the unit for energy.
 For simplicity, we fix the following parameters